techstars/full-stack-challenge/README.md

 ## Running project locally

-Change directory to `/back-end/` and run the command : npm run start:dev
+Change directory to `/back-end/` and run the command : `npm run start:dev`

 ## Running front end

-Change directory to `/front-end/` and run the command : npm run start
+Change directory to `/front-end/` and run the command : `npm run start`

 ### Note: For environment variables, review .env.sample and provide your values

+## Live Site

+This project has been deployed with DigitalOcean on : http://143.198.100.192